Family Law June 11, 2026

 In Florida, courts take a careful and balanced approach when reviewing postnuptial agreements.
 Judges will not hesitate to invalidate terms or entire documents if they find signs of coercion, fraud, extreme unfairness, or a lack of legal formality.
 Unlike prenuptial agreements, which are signed before the marriage takes legal effect, postnups require even closer scrutiny because the marital relationship already exists, which can create unique power dynamics and vulnerabilities.

-If you’re wondering whether your postnup is truly secure, or if you're facing a challenge to its validity, this guide walks you through the most common legal reasons a postnuptial agreement may be voided in Florida.
+If you’re wondering whether your postnup is truly secure and legally binding, or if you’re facing a challenge to its legal validity, this guide walks you through the most common legal reasons a postnuptial agreement may be voided in Florida.
 Understanding these issues could be the key to protecting your future and ensuring your agreement is respected when it matters most.

 Postnuptial Agreements as Contracts

 At its core, a postnuptial agreement is a contract, and like any other contract, it must meet specific legal requirements to be valid and enforceable in the state of Florida.
 This includes being in writing, signed by both spouses, and entered into voluntarily.
 The agreement must also involve something called “consideration,” or what each party gives up or agrees to.
 Importantly, in the context of postnuptial agreements, the marriage itself cannot serve as valid consideration.
-Since the couple is already legally married, something else, such as asset division or spousal support waivers, must form the basis of the contract.
+Since the couple is already legally married, something else, such as asset protection provisions, equitable distribution terms, or a spousal support waiver, must form the basis of the contract.

-Florida courts evaluate postnuptial agreements using traditional contract principles.
-This means that any ambiguity, missing elements, or evidence of one-sidedness may expose the agreement to challenge.
+Florida courts evaluate postnuptial agreements using traditional contract principles, similar to how they might review real estate contracts or business agreements.
+This means that any ambiguity, missing elements, or evidence of one-sidedness may expose the agreement to challenge and raise enforceability concerns.
 If the postnup was signed casually, without clear intent or understanding from both spouses, that lack of seriousness could work against its enforceability.
 The law expects both parties to enter the agreement with full awareness of what they’re agreeing to and with the capacity to make those decisions free of confusion or manipulation.

 Are you confident that your postnup would hold up under contract law?
-It’s not enough to draft something and sign it, there must be clear terms, proper structure, and legally sufficient exchange between spouses.
+It’s not enough to draft something and sign it, there must be clear terms, proper structure, and legally sufficient exchange between spouses regarding marital property, separate property, and financial obligations.
 If those foundational requirements are missing, the agreement could be set aside, leaving you unprotected when the time comes to rely on it.

 Lack of Full Financial Disclosure or Fraud

-One of the most common reasons a postnuptial agreement is thrown out in court is because one spouse failed to disclose all their financial information.
-In Florida, both parties must provide a full and honest accounting of their assets, liabilities, income, and expected future financial interests.
-This duty of disclosure is not optional, it is fundamental to the fairness and enforceability of the agreement.
+One of the most common reasons a postnuptial agreement is thrown out in court is because one spouse failed to provide full disclosure of all their financial information.
+In Florida, both parties must provide a full and honest accounting of their assets, liabilities, income, retirement accounts, real estate holdings, and expected future financial interests.
+This duty of financial transparency is not optional, it is fundamental to the fairness and enforceability of the agreement.
 If a spouse hides assets, underreports income, or fails to disclose debts, the agreement may be deemed fraudulent and therefore void.

-Fraud doesn’t always involve overt lies; sometimes it’s about what isn’t said.
-If one party omits major financial information, such as owning a business, inheriting substantial assets, or having undisclosed liabilities, the other spouse cannot truly give informed consent to the terms.
-Florida courts have consistently voided postnuptial agreements where it was later discovered that one spouse misled the other or left out crucial details during the negotiation process.
+Fraud doesn’t always involve overt lies; sometimes it’s about what isn’t said, creating a sense of financial betrayal.
+If one party omits major financial information, such as owning a business as a business owner, inheriting substantial assets, having undisclosed liabilities, or failing to reveal capital gains tax obligations, the other spouse cannot truly give informed consent to the terms.
+Florida courts have consistently voided postnuptial agreements where it was later discovered that one spouse misled the other or left out crucial details during the negotiation process, violating their fiduciary duty to be honest.

 Ask yourself this: Did you or your spouse provide full financial documentation before signing the agreement?
 If the answer is no, that’s a red flag.
 Transparency is the backbone of enforceable postnups.
 Without it, the contract rests on shaky ground, and may not withstand a legal challenge when it matters most.